AlternativeFFFF/Alt-F4/submissions/april-1st/submission-april-1st.md

 **More sound mods**

 There are many more little sound mods out there.
-For example, Command & Conquer fans might like this pack of [Red Alert sounds](https://mods.factorio.com/mod/Command_and_Conquer_RedAlert_Sounds) for programmable speakers, while [another mod](https://mods.factorio.com/mod/Rick_Roll_mod) lets you [do this](https://youtu.be/dQw4w9WgXcQ) with speakers.
+For example, Command & Conquer fans might like this pack of [Red Alert sounds](https://mods.factorio.com/mod/Command_and_Conquer_RedAlert_Sounds) for programmable speakers, while [another mod](https://mods.factorio.com/mod/Rick_Roll_mod) lets you even [do this](https://youtu.be/dQw4w9WgXcQ) with speakers.
 Among the more specific mods, there is one [playing the Thomas the Tank Engine theme](https://mods.factorio.com/mod/thomas-the-tank-engine) when you get hit by a train, while viewers of Trupen might enjoy a custom [rock mining sound](https://mods.factorio.com/mod/TrupenRocks).